 For the Raspberry Curd

-- Place the raspberries, 1/4 cup of sugar and 2 tablespoons of water in a 3-quart non-reactive saucepan.
-Cook the raspberries over medium heat until they start to break down.
-Use a potato masker to completely break down the berries Strain the berries through a fine mesh strainer to remove the seeds.
-Allow the raspberries to cool to room temperature.
-Add the lemon juice and remaining 1/4 cup of sugar and taste the mixture.
+- Strain the berries through a fine mesh strainer to remove the seeds.
+You should have about 1 cup of puree.
+Allow the raspberries to cool to until they are barely warm, about 80-85°F. Add the lemon juice, kosher salt, and remaining 1/4 cup of sugar and taste the mixture.
 If it is still a little tart add additional sugar 2 tablespoons at time until desired sweetness is reached.

 - Place the raspberry puree back in the 3-quart saucepan.
 Rinse and dry the bowl and place it next to the stove with a medium-coarse strainer.
 Add the whole eggs and egg yolks to the raspberry-lemon mixture and whisk to combine.